Criminal Justice Process

 - Or case goes to trial.

-Quality Representation for Title 18 Charges in Houston
+Why Choose Our Firm for Title 18 Charges in Houston?

 Defending a Title 18 offense in federal court requires experience and a working knowledge of defending federal charges.
 These types of offenses carry with them, in most cases, much harsher penalties than those that are filed in state court.
 The attorneys at our firm, who are fluent in both English and Spanish, can be trusted to provide the best defense possible.